-- be directly responsible for oversight of the Independent Auditors and the Independent Auditors shall report directly to the Committee. - ensure the lead audit partner and the other audit partners (if any) at the Independent Auditor is replaced in compliance with applicable laws. - be directly responsible for overseeing the work of the Independent Auditors, including the resolution of disagreements between management and the Independent Auditors regarding financial reporting. - with reference to the procedures outlined separately in "Procedures for Approval of Non-Audit Services" (attached hereto as Appendix 'A'), pre-approve all audit and non-audit services not prohibited by law to be provided by the Independent Auditors. - monitor and assess the relationship between management and the Independent Auditors and monitor, confirm, support and assure the independence and objectivity of the Independent Auditors. - review the Independent Auditor's audit plan, including scope, procedures, timing and staffing of the audit. - review the results of the annual audit with the Independent Auditors, including matters related to the conduct of the audit, and receive and review the auditor's interim review reports. - obtain timely reports from the Independent Auditors describing critical accounting policies and practices, alternative treatments of information within applicable Canadian accounting principles that were discussed with management, their ramifications, and the Independent Auditors' preferred treatment and material written communications between the Corporation and the Independent Auditors. - review fees paid by the Corporation to the Independent Auditors and other professionals in respect of audit and non-audit services on an annual basis. - review and approve the Corporation's hiring policies regarding partners, employees and former partners and employees of the present and former auditors of the Corporation.
+• be directly responsible for oversight of the Independent Auditors and the Independent Auditors shall report directly to the Committee.

+• ensure the lead audit partner and the other audit partners (if any) at the Independent Auditor is replaced in compliance with applicable laws.

+• be directly responsible for overseeing the work of the Independent Auditors, including the resolution of disagreements between management and the Independent Auditors regarding financial reporting.

+• with reference to the procedures outlined separately in "Procedures for Approval of Non-Audit Services" (attached hereto as Appendix 'A'), pre-approve all audit and non-audit services not prohibited by law to be provided by the Independent Auditors.

+• monitor and assess the relationship between management and the Independent Auditors and monitor, confirm, support and assure the independence and objectivity of the Independent Auditors and resolve any disagreements between management and the Independent Auditors as to financial reporting matters brought to its attention.

+• review all reportable events, including disagreements, unresolved issues and consultations with the Independent Auditors, whether or not there is to be a change of auditors, and receive and review all reports prepared by the Independent Auditors.

+• review the Independent Auditor's audit plan, including scope, procedures, timing and staffing of the audit as well as any procedures relating to attestation on the Corporation's ESTMA reporting.

+• review the results of the annual audit with the Independent Auditors, including matters related to the conduct of the audit, and receive and review the auditor's interim review reports.

+• review the results of procedures undertaken by the Independent Auditors relating to ESTMA reporting and receive and review the auditor's reporting thereon.

+• obtain timely reports from the Independent Auditors describing critical accounting policies and practices, alternative treatments of information within applicable Canadian accounting principles that were discussed with management, their ramifications, and the Independent Auditors' preferred treatment and material written communications between the Corporation and the Independent Auditors.

+• obtain from the Independent Auditors a formal written statement describing all relationships between the Independent Auditors and the Corporation; discuss with the Independent Auditors any disclosed relationships or services that may affect the objectivity and independence of the Independent Auditors; and obtain written confirmation from the Independent Auditors that they are objective and independent within the meaning of the applicable Rules of Professional Conduct/Code of Ethics adopted by the provincial institute or order of chartered accountants to which the Independent Auditors issue their report on the annual financial statements,.
+The Committee shall take appropriate action to oversee the independence of the Independent Auditors.

+• review fees paid by the Corporation to the Independent Auditors and other professionals in respect of audit and non-audit services on an annual basis.

+• review and approve the Corporation's hiring policies regarding partners, employees and former partners and employees of the present and former auditors of the Corporation.

+• prepare, review and approve any audit committee disclosures required by Applicable Requirements in the Corporation's disclosure documents.

+Whistleblowing Procedures

+• The Committee shall oversee (a) the receipt, retention, and treatment of complaints received by the Corporation regarding accounting, internal accounting controls, or auditing matters; and (b) the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters, pursuant to the Whistleblowing Procedures.

+• Any such complaints or concerns that are received shall be reviewed by the Committee and, if the Committee determines that the matter requires further investigation, it will direct the Committee Chair to engage outside advisors, as necessary or appropriate, to investigate the matter and will work with management to reach a satisfactory conclusion.

-C. Other Responsibilities
+Other Responsibilities